inet-framework/inet-showcases/docs/wireless/power/index.md

 Hosts are configured to contain a `SimpleEpEnergyStorage` module.
 `SimpleEpEnergyStorage` keeps a record of stored energy in Joules, and power input/output in Watts.
-(The letters `Ep` stand for energy and power, denoting how the module represents energy storage and power input/output.
-There are other energy storage models in INET that similarly to real batteries, use charge and current (denoted by `Cc`), such as `SimpleCsBattery`.) `SimpleEpEnergyStorage` models energy storage by integrating the difference of absorbed and provided power over time.
+The letters `Ep` stand for energy and power, denoting how the module represents energy storage and power input/output.
+There are other energy storage models in INET that, similarly to real batteries, use charge and current (denoted by `Cc`), such as `SimpleCcBattery`. `SimpleEpEnergyStorage` models energy storage by integrating the difference of absorbed and provided power over time.
 It does not simulate other effects of real batteries, such as temperature dependency and hysteresis.
 It is used in this model because the emphasis is on